-- The NHSC Scholarship is for primary care health profession students.
-You must commit to serving in a rural or urban HPSA upon completion of a degree.
+- The NHSC Scholarship is for primary care health profession students who commit to serving in a rural or urban HPSA upon completion of a degree.

 - The NHSC Loan Repayment Program gives student loan forgiveness to licensed primary care professionals.
-You can apply for this program if you already serve in an approved NHSC site or are applying for work at one of these sites.
+You can apply for this program if you already serve or are applying at an approved NHSC site.

-- The Nurse Corps Scholarship Program is overseen by the HRSA.
-Students who are accepted or enrolled in a diploma, associate, baccalaureate or graduate nursing program can be eligible.
+- The HRSA oversees the Nurse Corps Scholarship Program.
+Students working toward a diploma, associate, baccalaureate or graduate nursing program can be eligible.
 You’ll sign a two-year contract to serve in an HPSA after you complete your degree.

-- The Nurse Corps Loan Repayment Program is run by the HRSA.
-It offers loan repayment assistance for nurses and nurse faculty.
-If you apply, you must commit to serving in a Critical Shortage Facility located in an HPSA.
-Nurse faculty must commit to working full time at an accredited school of nursing.
+- The HRSA runs the Nurse Corps Loan Repayment Program.
+It's available to nurses who commit to serving in a Critical Shortage Facility located in an HPSA.
+Nurse faculty must commit to working full-time at an accredited school of nursing.

 - The Faculty Loan Repayment Program offers faculty at eligible health professions schools assistance with repaying their student loans.
-You must agree to teach for a minimum of two years.
+But you must agree to teach for a minimum of two years.

-- The NHSC Substance Use Disorder Workforce Loan Repayment Program is offered by the HRSA.
-If you’re a medical professional who serves substance use disorder patients, you could be eligible for this program.
+- The HRSA offers the NHSC Substance Use Disorder Workforce Loan Repayment Program to medical professionals who serve substance use disorder patients.
 You must agree to serve at an HPSA for at least three years.

-- Indian Health Service Loan Repayment Program provides loan repayment for many types of health professionals.
-You’ll commit to two years of service.
-During this time, you must work full time at an Indian Health Service Facility or approved Indian Health Program.
+- Indian Health Service Loan Repayment Program is available to many types of health professionals who commit to two years of service.
+During this time, you must work full-time at an Indian Health Service Facility or approved Indian Health Program.

-These are only a few of the many options for loan forgiveness in rural areas.
 You can find a complete list of all rural medicine forgiveness programs at the Rural Health Information Hub loan repayment directory.
-In addition to these options, individual states offer loan forgiveness programs for medical professionals.
+Additionally, individual states offer loan repayment assistance programs for medical professionals.